 Its name comes from the Greek word, "amethystos," which means "non-intoxicating."
-It was believed that the amethyst gemstone could combat intoxication, and Greek men would either drop a piece of the stone in their wine cups, or have their cups carved from amethyst thinking it would neutralize the alcohol and not let them get drunk.
-(I wonder how many cups of wine it took for them to realize they were still getting drunk and that it didn't work?)
+Centuries ago, it was believed that the amethyst gemstone could combat intoxication, and Greek men would either drop a piece of the stone in their wine cups, or have their cups carved from amethyst thinking it would neutralize the alcohol in the wine and prevent them from becoming intoxicated.
+(I wonder how many cups of wine it took for them to realize that this probably didn't work?)

-The amethyst also has a very long history in religion.
+The amethyst also has a very long history in religion as well.
 There are instructions in the Egyptian Book of the Dead that tell of placing a heart-shaped amethyst stone on the body of the deceased to help them pass over peacefully into the afterlife.
 The Roman Catholic church believed the amethyst symbolized purity, and it would often be set in bishop's rings.
 Even the Buddhist religion saw the amethyst as something special as it is usually found in their prayer beads.